yonmaor1/PlayfulInteraction/physical-computing/README.md

 # Intro Physical Computing
-Try (isThisThingOn.ino)[isThisThingOn.ino] to verify your board is uploading properly.
+Try [isThisThingOn](isThisThingOn.ino) to verify your board is uploading properly.

-Then make a little instrument using the musicbox starter code.
+Then make a little instrument using the [musicbox](musicbox.ino) starter code.